oel-mediateam/mr-rand-case-DEPRECATED/README.md

-# mr-rand-case-DEPRECATED
+# DEPRECATED: No longer in active development.
-A interactive scenario based learning - DEPRECATED
+A Flash interactive scenario based learning.